 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 Consult your healthcare provider before use.

 So, you’ve done your research and conclude that hemp is a miracle plant.
 You may even have used Full-Spectrum Hemp Oil and experienced a noticeable difference in your wellbeing.
-However, explaining hemp’s potential to your loved ones can be an uphill battle.
+However, explaining hemp’s potential to your loved ones can be an uphill battle, if even if you can answer their question “What is Hemp Oil?”
 The hard truth is that, for close to a century, the United States waged a bitter war against the cannabis plant.
 Unfortunately, the campaign incriminated the non-psychoactive hemp plant, tarnishing its centuries-old medicinal reputation.

 Fortunately, overcoming objections to hemp is easier today, especially considering its growing acceptance in America and across the world.
 Public recognition of hemp follows new studies unveiling its value to the human body.
 With the normalization of hemp as a versatile plant, many are finding even its staunchest opponents championing Hemp Oil and its potential wellness benefits.